peivaston/typescript-tutorial/README.md

-In this repository I'm trying to use to develop a finance logger.
+In this repository I'm trying to use typescript to develop a finance logger.
 So you can have a controll of your finance, if you owe someone money or someone owes you, you can just log them in this format:
 Type: Payment/Invoice
 To / From:
 Details: